4d/docs/website/translated_docs/es/FormObjects/dropdownList_Overview.md

 ```
 In this case, the name of the variable associated with the object in the form must be *aCities*.
 This code could be placed in the form method and be executed when the `On Load` form event runs.

 *  Before the object is displayed, load the values of a list into the array using the [LIST TO ARRAY](https://doc.4d.com/4Dv17R5/4D/17-R5/LIST-TO-ARRAY.301-4127385.en.html) command.
-For example:
+Por ejemplo:

 ```4d
    LIST TO ARRAY("Cities";aCities)